treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

   Pressing space with a different thumb is another trick that may help.

 There are very good online tools to help you learn any layout.
-These are some I used:
+Here are some I used:

 - [keybr][]: Great for learning the initial characters.
 - [Monkeytype][]: Great when you sort-of know where the characters are.